sikang99/install-opencv/README.md

 ### Installation

-To install opencv 3.2.0 on ubuntu 18.04, do it as following.
+To install opencv 3.2.0 on ubuntu 18.04 without buidling from source, do it as followes.

 ```sh
 $ sudo apt install libopencv-core-dev libopencv-contrib-dev